tpeterz/isaca-cybersecurity-case-study/README.md

 This report was completed as a simulated case study using test data.
 Screenshots in the public version have been redacted to avoid displaying customer, email, or payment-related values.

 The redactions are included to make the report appropriate for public sharing on GitHub while preserving the technical findings and overall investigation process.

----

-## Key Takeaway

-The case study shows why applications should never trust client-supplied values for critical business logic.
-Pricing, payment handling, and sensitive customer data should be validated, protected, masked, and processed securely on the server side.

-Beyond the technical exploit, the project also demonstrates how data science methods can support cybersecurity investigations by helping assess public exposure, sentiment, and reputational risk.